-Ways to help your child at home.

-Expose them to a variety of reading material.

-Ex: magazine, newspaper, manuals, recipes, instructions, advertisements and lists

-OTry to figure out the author's intention for their writing.
+- Expose them to a variety of reading material. - Ex: magazines, newspapers, manuals, recipes, instructions, advertisements, and lists - Try to figure out the author's intention for their writing.

-Compare & Contrast Similarities & Differences
+Compare and Contrast Similarities and Differences

-- To compare things is to show how they are alike and different. - The students may be asked to compare two separate things like crocodiles and alligators. - The students may be asked to identify similarities and differences between two characters, one character over time, between two settings, or between events in a single text.
-For example, compare Mulan (the movie) to The Ballad of Mulan (the book).
+- OTo compare things is to show how they are alike and different. - OThe students may be asked to compare two separate things like crocodiles and alligators. - The students may be asked to identify similarities and differences between two characters, one character over time, between two settings, or between events in a single text.

 - Compare items around the house.
-Have them begin with things that they can compare physically. - Eventually move them into comparing people, emotions and ideas. - ODiscuss how a character in a movie changed from the beginning to the end.
+Have them begin with things that they can compare physically. - Eventually move them into comparing people, emotions, and ideas. - ODiscuss how a character in a movie changed from the beginning to the end.
 What did they say or do to show that they have changed? - Compare two different books or movies.